Multivariate functorial difference: Introduction

 The work here is a categorified version of the classical partial difference operators for real functions

 a discrete version of partial derivatives.
 The analogy is quite fruitful.

 As the paper is quite long, it may be helpful to point out the main results, namely the lax chain rule (Theorem~\ref{Thm-ChRule}) and the Newton adjunction (Theorem~\ref{Thm-NewtonAdj}) together with the convergence theorem (Theorem~\ref{Thm-UnitIso}).
 These results are proper to the categorical setting and have no counterpart for real-valued functions.
 They could not be formulated without the pivotal definitions of the (discrete) Jacobian as a profunctor (Definition~\ref{Def-JacobianProf}) and soft analytic functor (Definition~\ref{Def-SoftAnalytic}).

-A detailed description of the paper is in the contents section.
+Apart from the obvious \citep{FioGamHylWin08} and the references therein, the present work was strongly influenced by the work of the Calgary-Ottawa-Montreal consortium on tangent categories and cartesian differential categories.
+Several talks in the ATCAT seminar by regulars Geoff Cruttwell and Marcello Lanfranchi as well as guest speakers, notably Robin Cockett and JS Lemay, helped form my ideas on the categorical theory of differentials.
+After completion of this work, the paper ``Cartesian difference categories'' by \citet{AlvLem21} came to my attention.
+This is clearly relevant as it deals with the categorical understanding of finite difference.
+What is less clear is precisely how they are related.
+Further work in this direction should prove fruitful.